YusufAkilevi/Star-Wars-Starship-Search-App/README.md

-# StarWars Starship Search App
+# Star Wars Starship Search App

 ## Getting Started
 This project is created by Vite.js,